When Safety Becomes a Vulnerability: Exploiting LLM Alignment Homogeneity for Transferable Blocking in RAG: Method

 \textbf{The Refusal Filter ($\mathbb{I}_{\text{refusal}}$).} After passing the ranking filter, we use $\mathcal{D}^{(t)}$ as context and construct a RAG template input to the \textit{surrogate LLM} to obtain the response $r_t$.
 We then introduce a \textit{judge LLM} to determine whether $r_t$ constitutes a refusal:

 where $\text{Judge}(q, r_t)$ denotes a prompt-driven binary decision function implemented by the \textit{judge LLM}, which determines whether the model exhibits refusal behavior given the query $q$ and response $r_t$.
-Specifically, a response is labeled as a refusal if the model explicitly refuses to answer or circumvents the query, without providing any direct or substantive answer to the original query.
-The specific judge prompt is provided in \textbf{Appendix}~\ref{prompts}.
+Specifically, a response is labeled as a refusal if the model explicitly declines to answer or indicates that it is unable to answer, without providing any direct or substantive answer to the original query.
+The specific judge prompt is provided in \textbf{Appendix~\ref{prompts}}.

 The optimization terminates when $V(d_{block}^{(t)})$ is True or when the maximum number of iterations is reached, yielding the final blocking document $d_{block}^*$.